 The curricula of all secondary schools must meet the requirements of the appropriate educational standards approved by the Ministry of Education, Youth and Sports.

 A higher professional school ( vyšší odborná škola), ISCED 5B, provides the necessary qualifications for demanding technical activities which do not require a university degree.
 The programmes last a minimum of two years and a maximum of three and a half years.
 The graduate receives the title DiS. (specialist with a diploma).
 There are 164 of these schools (1/3 are private schools) teaching in approx. 200 branches.
 Students pay a fee for tuition.

 Higher education institutions can be either university or non-university types, both defined as vysoká škola.
 The type of institution is declared in its statute, and must comply with the verdict of the Accreditation Commission.
 They offer education at three tertiary levels: bachelor study programmes (usually 3 years, ISCED 5B) and master study programmes (usually 5 years, ISCED 5 A) are available for applicants who have passed the maturita exam and have met the other admission criteria incl. entrance exam.
 The third level of higher education, doctoral study programmes (usually 3 years, ISCED 6), is open to graduates of the master study programmes.
 Traditional university-type institutions may offer all types of study programmes while non-university institutions are characterised by providing mainly bachelor study programmes.
 Most university-type institutions are divided into faculties.

 Today, there are 39 higher education establishments in the Czech Republic, state and private.
 Approx. one third of all admitted applicants study the shorter bachelor study programmes and two thirds the longer master study programmes.
-The demand for higher education is high, only one half of applicants is admitted.
+The demand for higher education is high, only one half of applicants are admitted.

-Links to the state university-type higher education
+Links to the state university-type higher education institutions:

 Charles University, Prague - www.cuni.cz